Accenture/reactive-interaction-gateway/docs/api-gateway.md

 ### Sync

-Sync means that as you send HTTP request to RIG, it publishes event to Kafka/Kinesis and waits for signal from consumer to receive event with the same correlation ID.
+Sync means that as you send HTTP request to RIG, it publishes event to Kafka/Kinesis and waits for the acknowledgment from consumer.
+Consumer has to receive event with the same correlation ID.
 If such event is consumed, HTTP process is notified and client gets back response, otherwise it's timeout.
-The correlation ID is attached to Cloud events extension in published event called `rigExtension`.
-In you backend systems you have to make sure that this field will be included also in event that should finish this entire process.
+The correlation ID is attached to Cloud events extension in published event called `rig`.
+In your backend systems you have to make sure that this extension field will be included also in the event that should be consumed by RIG and finish the process.

 Configuration of such API endpoint might look like this: